About / Location

 The lodge is conveniently located at the junction of trail 23 and 52 and is accessible by vehicle offering both food and gas daily throughout the winter.
-The club, which is the oldest snowmobile club in the province, now has the largest membership in New Brunswick with 826 registered last season (849 for 15/16) (794 for 14/15) (809 for 13/14) (765 for 12/13) (579 for 07/08) with a strong Nova Scotia and PEI contingent and maintains a trail system just over 400 kilometers in length.
-The club has over 600 members from Bathurst and different parts of N.B. and over 200 from out of province who regularly travel to Bathurst throughout the winter to enjoy the abundance of snow and the superb trail system.
+The club, which is the oldest snowmobile club in the province, has the largest membership in New Brunswick with 1349 registered last season (1134 for 18/19), (947 for 17/18), (826 for 16/17), (849 for 15/16), (794 for 14/15), (809 for 13/14), (765 for 12/13), (579 for 07/08) with a strong Nova Scotia and PEI contingent and maintains a trail system just under 300 kilometers in length.
+The club has over 800 members from Bathurst and different parts of N.B. and 550 from out of province who regularly travel to Bathurst throughout the winter to enjoy the abundance of snow and the superb trail system.
 We take pride in ourselves to offer one of the most friendly atmospheres in the system and tourists just love the product that our club puts out.

-The club has two Lamtrac LTR 5200 Quad trail groomers, which were purchased new for the 10/11 season, with two new 10 by 18 foot drags (purchased in 2010) that are continuously grooming the system throughout the winter from as early as the first sufficient in December through to April.
-The 14/15 season had an early start-up and proved to be one of the best on record.
-Trails remained decent into right to April 15th, which was a bonus compared to the 13/14 season, which was kind good season as well, conditions wise.
-This was the case throughout the province.
-As a result, we groomed 2275 hours for last season, which again was the most in the province. .
+The club has two Lamtrac LTR 5200 Quad trail groomers, which were purchased new for the 10/11 season, along with three 10 by 18 foot drags that are continuously grooming the system throughout the winter from as early as the first sufficient in December through to April.
+The 17/18 season had an early start-up Which began on opening day on Dec 15th and proved to be one of the best on record.
+Trails remained decent into right to April 15th.
+This type of season is getting to be the norm for this area as the further south you go has been hit with less snow for the past few winters, hence more traffic here in the north and as a

 "Bathurst is the Snowmobile Capital Of Atlantic Canada"